-- That education should proceed from the simple to the .' complex, and the concrete to the abstract. - That things should come before rules. .Y - That students should be taught to analyze, rather than to .\mathcal{v} construct.
+- 1. That education should proceed from the simple to the complex, and the concrete to the abstract. - 2.
+That things should come before rules. - 3.
+That students should be taught to analyze, rather than to construct.

-- That each student should be taught to investigate for . $\xi$ himself, rather than to accept or depend upon authority. - That only that should be memorized which is clearly .° understood and of real value. - That restraint and coercion should be replaced by interest . in the studies taught. - That the vernacular should be used as the medium for all .v instruction. - That the study of real things should precede the study of .A words about things. - That the order and course of Nature be discovered, and that .9 a method of teaching based on this then be worked out. - That physical education should be introduced for the sake ... of health, and not merely to teach gentlemanly sports. - That all should be provided with the opportunity for an .Y education in the elements of knowledge.
-This to be in the vernacular. - ۳.
-That Latin and Greek be taught only to those likely to .۳ complete an education, and then through the medium of the mother tongue. - That a uniform and scientific method of instruction could .£ be worked out, which would reduce education to a science and serve as a guide for teachers everywhere.
+- 4. That each student should be taught to investigate for himself, rather than to accept or depend upon authority. - 5.
+That only that should be memorized which is clearly understood and of real value. - 6.
+That restraint and coercion should be replaced by interest in the studies taught. - 7.
+That the vernacular should be used as the medium for all instruction. - 8.
+That the study of real things should precede the study of words about things. - 9.
+That the order and course of Nature be discovered, and that a method of teaching based on this then be worked out. - 1.
+That physical education should be introduced for the sake of health, and not merely to teach gentlemanly sports. - 2.
+That all should be provided with the opportunity for an education in the elements of knowledge.
+This to be in the vernacular. - 3.
+That Latin and Greek be taught only to those likely to complete an education, and then through the medium of the mother tongue. - 4.
+That a uniform and scientific method of instruction could be worked out, which would reduce education to a science and serve as a guide for teachers everywhere.